superlativecode/PHP-Emailer-Object/README.md

 ### Option 1 (Using Git):

-* Open up a Terminal/Shell
+* Open up a Terminal/Shell:
 * Go into application plugin directory (If it doesn't exist, create it)
     $ cd /path/to/app/plugins
-* Clone repo into directory
+* Clone repo into directory:
     $ git clone https://github.com/superlativecode/PHP-Emailer-Object

 ### Option 2 [Manual Install]: